The NTNU System at the S&I Challenge 2025 SLA Open Track: Experiments

-\textbf{Wav2vec 2.0-based speech grader}: Wav2vec2-based models were trained for 30 epochs using the AdamW optimizer (learning rate: $10^{-4}$) with a 600-step warm-up.
+\textbf{Wav2vec 2.0-based speech grader}: Wav2vec2-based models\footnote{https://huggingface.co/facebook/wav2vec2-base} were trained for 30 epochs using the AdamW optimizer (learning rate: $10^{-4}$) with a 600-step warm-up.
 The best-performing model was selected based on the highest macro F1 score on the development set.

-\textbf{MLLM-based graders}: The MLLMs were implemented using Hugging Face Transformers and the Parameter-Efficient Fine-Tuning (PEFT) library, employing bfloat16 precision and FlashAttention-2\cite{dao2024flashattention} to optimize training speed and memory usage.
+\textbf{MLLM-based graders}: The MLLMs were implemented using Hugging Face Transformers\footnote{https://huggingface.co/microsoft/Phi-4-multimodal-instruct} and the Parameter-Efficient Fine-Tuning (PEFT) library, employing bfloat16 precision and FlashAttention-2\cite{dao2024flashattention} to optimize training speed and memory usage.

 For the task-specific MLLM models, fine-tuning was conducted exclusively through LoRA (rank 320, $\alpha = 640$).
 Optimization utilized AdamW (learning rate $5 \times 10^{-5}$), with models trained for 3–5 epochs.